LeiaNH/GFW-tools/README.md

 Codes:

-* fishing_effort_area: this code provides how to use gfwr::get_raster() function to get a summary of fishing effort within an area delimited by a polygon in geojson format.
+* fishing_effort_area.R: this code provides how to use gfwr::get_raster() function to get a summary of fishing effort within an area delimited by a polygon in geojson format.